 By clicking on three small dots (…) on each network setting, you can further decide the network specific settings.

-For example, on Facebook Business, if you are having more than one business page, you can decide which page should receive the postings from this Auto Pilot.
+For example, on Tumblr, if you are having more than one blog, you can decide which blog should receive the postings from this Autopilot.

 These settings are available for most of the social networks, wherever applicable.